Meituan-Dianping/Robust/README.md

 	./gradlew clean  assembleRelease --stacktrace --no-daemon
 	```
 2. After install apk on your phone,you need to save **mapping.txt** and **app/build/outputs/robust/methodsMap.robust**
-3. Put mapping.txt and methodsMap.robust which are generated when you build the apks in diretory **app/robust/**,if not exists ,create it!
+3. Put mapping.txt and methodsMap.robust which are generated when you build the apks into diretory **app/robust/**,if directory not exists ,create it!
 4. After modifying the code ,please put annotation `@Modify` on the modified methods or invoke  `RobustModify.modify()` (designed for Lambda Expression )in the modified methods.
 5. Run the same gradle command as you build the apk: